cskarthik22/Notes/AWS/Monitoring/CloudWatch.md

 ### Cloudwatch Logs Subscription Filters
 - Only 2 subscription filters allowed per log group
 - Cloudwatch logs can be exported to S3 manually, but this can be automated using Kinesis Firehose subscription filter
-- CloudWatch Logs supports subscription filters, which enable the delivery of logs to other services such as Kinesis Data Streams, Kinesis Data Firehose, and Lambda functions
+- CloudWatch Logs supports subscription filters, which enable the delivery of logs to other services such as Kinesis Data Streams, Kinesis Data Firehose, and Lambda functions.
+By subscribing to a CloudWatch Log group, you can use these services to gather the logs from CloudWatch Logs and process them further.
+For example, you can deliver logs to an S3 bucket by using Kinesis Data Firehose as an intermediary.
 <img width="674" alt="image" src="https://github.com/cskarthik22/Notes/assets/38231831/67fb6a09-cf14-4ff2-bd6c-4c112c80d093">